What are the opening hours?

 Do you operate a one-way system?

 As much as we possibly can, yes.
 Despite our major redevelopment, older portions of the site are not necessarily easy to operate as a one-way system.
 For example, in the police cells you have to turn back on yourself to then finish the visitor route.
-We kindly ask visitors to be conscious of those around them in these circumstances and to avoid any enclosed areas populated by visitors outside of your group.
+We kindly ask visitors to be conscious of those around them in these circumstances.

 Will there be interactives at the Museum?